demisto/content/Packs/CheckPointSandBlast/README.md

 # Check Point Threat Emulation (SandBlast) Pack
+## What does this pack do?
-- Threat Emulation performs remote analysis on a SandBox.
+- Uses Threat Emulation to perform remote analysis on a sandbox.
-- Files are uploaded to a virtual SandBox.
+- Uploads files to a virtual sandbox.
-- Files opened and monitored in multiple OS versions and microsoft office versions.
+- Opens files and monitors them in multiple OS versions and Microsoft Office versions.
-- Malicious files are saved in the ThreatCloud.
+- Saves malicious files in the ThreatCloud.
-- Provides a safe file without active content while the original file is inspected by threat emulation, if its safe it can be downloaded.
+- Provides a safe file without active content while the original file is inspected by Threat Emulation.
+If it is safe it can be downloaded.